home-gihub/alias/README.md

 #### echo
 prints the second argument to the screen
 #### setvar
-assigns a variable in the heap a value (3rd argument)
+assigns a variable (2nd argument) in the heap a value (3rd argument)
 <hr>

 #### calcvar